benchristel/documents/src/softdao.md

 Achilles only sees the surface.<br>
 Chasing desire, he struggles with one special case after another.<br>
-Socrates does not struggle.
-He has found the Origin<br>
+Socrates doesn't struggle.
+He seeks the Origin<br>
+Which is evident everywhere,<br>
-Which does nothing, yet produces everything.
+Doing nothing, yet producing everything.<br>
+Once he finds it, nothing can stop him.<br>
+Infinite worlds unfold without effort.

 > Free from desire, you realize the mystery.<br>
 > Caught in desire, you see only the manifestations.